Rated4.8/5 | 1512 reviews

 - Older agreements may be harder to rely on if they use outdated wording or structure

-Pick the route that matches the way the property is actually being let.
+Pick the agreement that matches the way the property is actually being let.
 That matters more than old AST wording or a vague idea of what sounds more "premium".

 What is a periodic tenancy?